 Yes.
 In cohousing, members participate in a process to create a community that reflects their values.
 Most people in our culture value privacy so the community will be designed to provide a balance of privacy and community.

-The building design will afford all the personal space and individual privacy a person desires.
+The building design provides for personal space and individual privacy.